JohnDelta/random-quote-machine/README.md

 # random-quote-machine

-Simple website which shows random quotes.
+Simple responsive website which shows random quotes.

+Written using CSS3, HTML5, Javascript and Jquery.